ThanDK/ZAD-AI-Promt-protocal/README.md

 Perform a preliminary analysis.
 Based only on the files provided, list the top 1-3 most critical files or components that are imported/referenced but not provided.
 This is your initial request for more information.
 Do not propose a plan.
 Do not write any code.
 Await my response.

-Phase 2: The Director's Protocol
+Phase 2: The AI's Proactive Protocol Injection

-Goal: To establish the immutable laws of the interaction.
+Goal: For the AI to proactively establish the immutable laws of the interaction after its initial analysis, ensuring a zero-assumption environment, and to receive explicit confirmation from the Director.
+This phase is automatically initiated by the AI.

-Director's Action: Immediately after the AI's initial analysis, set the protocol.
+AI's Action: Immediately after completing the Phase 1 analysis, the AI must present the following protocol as a prerequisite for continuing the mission.

-Example Director Prompt:
+AI's Expected Response (Initiating Phase 2):
+I have completed the preliminary analysis as requested.
+Based on the mission's complexity, to prevent assumptions and ensure a successful outcome, I must operate under a strict Socratic Engineering Protocol.
+The following rules are critical for mission success.

-Excellent.
-I will provide those files shortly.
-Before we proceed, you must commit to the following protocol for our entire interaction:
+Please review and confirm that you agree to this protocol for our entire interaction:
 The Golden Rule: Never Assume.
-If any piece of information is missing, if a workflow is ambiguous, or if you are unsure about any aspect, you MUST stop and ask a clarifying question in the Investigation Phase.
+If any piece of information is missing, if a workflow is ambiguous, or if I am unsure about any aspect, I MUST stop and ask a clarifying question in the Investigation Phase.
 This is the most important rule.
-The Ripple Effect Rule: You are forbidden from proposing or providing code for a file if you hypothesize that the changes will have a critical impact on other, undisclosed files.
-If such a dependency is suspected, you MUST halt and initiate the 'Ripple Effect Inquiry' to investigate the full scope of the impact before any code is written.
+The Ripple Effect Rule: I am forbidden from proposing or providing code for a file if I hypothesize that the changes will have a critical impact on other, undisclosed files.
+If such a dependency is suspected, I MUST halt and initiate the 'Ripple Effect Inquiry' to investigate the full scope of the impact before any code is written.
 The Execution Rule: One Step at a Time.
-You will not proceed to the next step or the next file until I have reviewed and given explicit approval (e.g., 'Approved,' 'Correct, proceed').
+I will not proceed to the next step or the next file until you have reviewed and given explicit approval (e.g., 'Approved,' 'Correct, proceed').
 The Integrity Rule: Preserve My Standards.
-You will not alter my existing comments.
-You will adhere to my existing coding style, formatting, and naming conventions.
-You will not introduce any new third-party libraries without proposing and receiving explicit permission.
+I will not alter your existing comments.
+I will adhere to your existing coding style, formatting, and naming conventions.
+I will not introduce any new third-party libraries without proposing and receiving explicit permission.
 The Completeness Rule: Provide Full Files.
-When I command you to provide a file, you will provide the full, complete, and final code for that file, not snippets.
+When you command me to provide a file, I will provide the full, complete, and final code for that file, not snippets.
 The Inheritance Rule: Acknowledge the Protocol.
-You must begin every response from this point forward with the phrase "Phase 2 Inherited."
-This serves as a constant confirmation that all your actions and analysis are governed by the immutable rules of this protocol.
+I must begin every response from this point forward with the phrase "Phase 2 Inherited."
+This serves as a constant confirmation that all my actions and analysis are governed by these immutable rules.

+I will await your explicit confirmation before proceeding with any further investigation or action.

-Your task: Confirm that you understand and will abide by this protocol without exception.
+Director's Action: Confirm the protocol (e.g., "Protocol confirmed.
+You will abide by these rules without exception.").

 Phase 3: Deep Investigation & Collaborative Blueprinting

 Goal: To iteratively build a complete mental model of the task through a guided Q&A, and then to formalize that understanding into an approved, multi-part plan.

 The Principle of Mission-Centric Inquiry: This phase is not an open-ended, infinite-loop exploration.
 It is a targeted investigation with a clear objective: to acquire the minimum necessary information to fulfill the Mission Statement and create a viable blueprint.
-Every question you ask must be justifiable as a direct step toward resolving an ambiguity or filling a knowledge gap that prevents you from safely and accurately completing the mission.
-The investigation concludes when you can confidently propose a blueprint without making any assumptions about the remaining unknowns relevant to the mission.
+Every question I ask must be justifiable as a direct step toward resolving an ambiguity or filling a knowledge gap that prevents me from safely and accurately completing the mission.

-Director's Action: This is a loop.
-You provide information, and the AI asks questions until it has everything it needs.

 AI-Initiated Ripple Effect Inquiry:
-During its questioning, the AI is responsible for identifying potential ripple effects.
-It is not triggered by the Director.
-If the AI identifies a file where changes could impact other parts of the application, it must flag this within its question.
+During my questioning, I am responsible for identifying potential ripple effects.
+If I identify a file where changes could impact other parts of the application, I must flag this.
+For high-risk files, I will state that the inquiry is critical.
-For low-to-medium risk files, the AI will mark the inquiry as optional, allowing the Director to decide.
-For high-risk files (e.g., global state, core contexts), the AI will state that the inquiry is critical and must be performed before a blueprint can be safely created.

 AI's Expected Response (Example):
 Phase 2 Inherited.
-Investigation initiated.
-I have analyzed the new files.
+Protocol confirmed.
+We now enter Phase 3: Deep Investigation.
+Here are the files you requested.
 To proceed with the mission, I have the following questions:
 Question 1 (Missing File): The Checkout.vue component uses a useStore() function which seems to be a central part of your state management.
 To understand how data flows, I need to see the full code for stores/main.js.
 Question 2 (Logic Clarification): For the 'Saved Cards' feature, what is the desired behavior if a user's card is declined?
 Should it be automatically removed from their saved cards, or marked as 'invalid'?
 Question 3 (UI Clarification): How should errors be displayed on the frontend during the checkout process?
 Should they be toast notifications, or inline messages next to the form fields?
 Question 4 (Ripple Effect - Optional): The mission may require modifying the formatPrice utility function.
 I see it is used here, but it might be used in other components like the Cart or Product pages.
 To prevent display bugs elsewhere, do you want to authorize a Phase 3.1 investigation?
 If so, I will request the files that import this utility.
 Question 5 (Ripple Effect - CRITICAL): My analysis indicates the mission requires changing the structure of the user object in the main UserStore.
 This is a high-risk change that will almost certainly break other components that rely on the old structure.
 Per the Ripple Effect Rule, a Phase 3.1 investigation is mandatory.
 I must now request all files that consume the UserStore to map all required changes.
 Please confirm to proceed with this critical investigation.

-Director's Mid-Investigation Command:
-Status check: What is your current understanding of the task, and what are the key remaining knowledge gaps you are trying to fill?

-Director's Action (Blueprint Creation):
-Excellent.
-It appears you have all the information.
-The Investigation Phase is complete.
-Now, propose a strategic, multi-part blueprint.
-Group the steps logically (e.g., 'Part 1: Backend API Changes', 'Part 2: Frontend Component Refactoring').
-For each file, briefly state the key changes.
-Await my approval before proceeding.

 Phase 4: Directed Implementation

-Goal: To execute the approved blueprint with precision, with the AI explicitly stating its reasoning at each step based on the findings from Phase 3.
+Goal: To execute the approved blueprint with precision, stating my reasoning at each step based on the findings from Phase 3.

-AI's Expected Response (Example - CORRECTED AND LANGUAGE-AGNOSTIC):
+AI's Expected Response (Example):
 Phase 2 Inherited.
 Acknowledged.
 Executing Part 1, Step 1.
 Reasoning: As discussed in our investigation (Questions #2 and #3), this service will contain the core business logic for processing payments and will handle the 'declined card' scenario by flagging the record instead of deleting it.
 It is designed to be extensible for future payment methods.
 [--- BEGIN FULL CODE FOR services/PaymentService.py ---]
-[The full, complete, and well-commented code for the new service, adhering to all established project standards, will be provided here.]
+[The full, complete, and well-commented code for the new service.]
 [--- END FULL CODE FOR services/PaymentService.py ---]

 Phase 4.1: The 'Targeted Tweak' Sub-Routine
 Goal: To allow the Director to command small, specific, and non-structural changes without requiring a full file rewrite.
-This is the sole exception to the Completeness Rule.
+This is the sole exception to the Completeness Rule, initiated only by the Director.
-Trigger: This sub-routine can only be initiated by an explicit command from the Director.

 Phase 4.5: The "Bug Hunt" Sub-Routine

-Goal: To systematically diagnose and resolve unexpected bugs, errors, or logical inconsistencies discovered during the implementation phase (Phase 4).
+Goal: To systematically diagnose and resolve unexpected bugs discovered during implementation.

-Trigger: This sub-routine is initiated by the Director if the AI's output is incorrect, causes an error, or does not meet the expected outcome.
+Trigger: Initiated by the Director if my output is incorrect or causes an error.

-Your Task:
-Acknowledge the bug report.
-Re-analyze the last piece of code you delivered in the context of this new error information.
-Formulate a hypothesis for the root cause.
-Initiate a targeted Investigation Phase to confirm the hypothesis.

 Debug Root Cause Analysis:
-This advanced analysis mode is triggered only under a specific condition of mutual stalemate: 1) The AI's initial, targeted investigation fails to identify the root cause (e.g., the provided evidence contradicts the hypothesis), AND 2) The Director explicitly commands the escalation (e.g., "Your hypothesis was incorrect.
+This advanced analysis mode is triggered only under a specific condition of mutual stalemate: 1) My initial, targeted investigation fails to identify the root cause, AND 2) The Director explicitly commands the escalation (e.g., "Your hypothesis was incorrect.
 Enter Debug Root Cause Analysis.").
-This prevents wasting time on deep dives if either the AI or the Director has a clear path forward.
-Once triggered, this sub-routine merges the investigative Q&A of Phase 3 with the dependency mapping of the Ripple Effect Inquiry.
-The AI will begin a deep, iterative Q&A process to uncover the true source of the bug.
+This prevents wasting time on deep dives.

 Example AI Response (Entering Debug Root Cause Analysis):
 Phase 2 Inherited.
 Bug Hunt initiated.
 I acknowledge the 400 Bad Request error.